 Wildsight’s annual GoWild! six-day wilderness adventure wrapped up this summer.
 This years trip took Kootenay youth ages 14-18 into some of the most rugged and remote wilderness of the region in Height of the Rockies Provincial park.
 The hikers learned everything from how to start a fire, read a topographic map, plan a route without … Continued

-Canada’s Southern Rocky and Purcell Mountains are a vital part of North America’s most intact and important wildlife corridors.
+Photo by Jared Belson Canada’s Southern Rocky and Purcell Mountains are a vital part of North America’s most intact and important wildlife corridors.
 The mountain ranges form crucial migratory bird habitat, and are critical habitat for grizzly bears, wolverines, badgers and a host of other wildlife.
-Wildlife corridors are so important because wildlife need room to roam.
-When their … Continued
+Wildlife corridors are so important because wildlife need room to … Continued

 In our last big update on Jumbo we told you we were going back to court.
 Now, we are thrilled to share with you a big win for Jumbo Valley!